XorTroll/Goldleaf/README.md

 ## Goldtree

-Goldtree is a C# CLI tool for USB installs.
+Goldtree is a C# CLI tool for USB installations.
 Currently it's only available for Windows systems, but it simplifies the process.

-USB communication is different from Tinfoil's one, so Tinfoil's old Python script, AluminumFoil nor other tools won't work properly.
+USB communication is slightly different from Tinfoil's one, so Tinfoil's old Python script, AluminumFoil nor other tools won't work properly.

 Goldtree will ask you to choose a NSP after establishing connection with Goldleaf, and it will be received and installed by Goldleaf.

+## Basic controls

+The controls are quite intuitive in Goldleaf, but here you have a brief explanation of them:

+- Press A to select options from menus, browse folders, or in case it's a file, to browse a menu with file options (copy, delete...)

+- Press B to cancel a dialog or to go back to the previous page / menu.

+- Press X to paste the path of the clipboard.
+Obviously, this option is only available on file browsers.
+(SD or NAND)

+- Press Y to browse a menu with directory options, similar to the one used with files, instead of browsing the directory.
+Obviously, this option is only available on file browsers.
+(SD or NAND)

+- Press ZL or ZR anywhere to browse a menu with reboot / shut down options, in case you want to reboot or shut down the console.

+- Press Plus (+) or Minus (-) to exit Goldleaf and return to hbmenu.
+This option is only available if Goldleaf is loaded as a NRO binary. (more special cases like this one below)

+- Movement is quite obvious.
+Using the L-stick, the D-pad you can move through menu or dialog options.
+On menus (like the file browsers or the main menu) the R-stick provides a faster scrolling.

 ## Special features